-Pursuant to the terms of the Plan, the Debtors anticipate allocating the funds held on the Effective Date approximately as follows:
+Pursuant to the terms of the Plan, the Debtors anticipate allocating the funds held on the Effective Date, including the Purchase Price approximately as follows:

-Remaining Initial Distribution Funds: (on the Effective Date) \$404,000 - \$644,000\$405,000 Less: Payment of Administrative Claims, Priority Tax Claims and the U.S. Trustee's Fees \$320,000\$15,000 Liquidating Trust Reserve \$25,000\$10,000 Total Available for Initial Distribution to Holders of General Unsecured Claims \$ 59,000 - \$299,000 or 1% - 5.4% 380,000 or 7.6% - based on \$5.5 5.0 million
+Funds available on the Effective Date \$405,000 Less: Payment of Administrative Claims, Priority Tax Claims and the U.S. Trustee's Fees \$15,000 Liquidating Trust Reserve \$10,000 Total Available for Distribution Fund \$380,0007

 After the Effective Date, the Debtors estimate that they will receive the BETNR Refund from the interconnection fees paid to Eversource in the amount of \$159,000.
-LEAM has guaranteed this payment in the form of an \$80,000 advance to be included with the Initial Distribution and a remaining \$79,000 to be paid to the Debtors' estates on the earlier of the receipt of the BETNR Refund or June 30, 2017.
+LEAM has guaranteed this payment in the form of an \$80,000 advance to be included in the Purchase Price paid by LEAM on the Effective Date (which is included in the \$380,000 set forth above) and the remaining \$79,000 to be paid to the Debtors' estates on the earlier of the receipt of the BETNR Refund or June 30, 2017.
 At such time, the remaining \$79,000 of this refund along with expected insurance and audit refunds in the amount of \$30,000 will be available to the Debtors' estates for payment of continued operating expenses and administrative claims.